naveensaigit/git-remote-ipfs/DESIGN.md

 compression, but in fact, if the files are copied as-is into a local Git repository, Git will recognize the files as valid.

-git-remote-dropbox stores all objects as loose objects - it does not pack objects.
+git-remote-ipfs stores all objects as loose objects - it does not pack objects.
 This means that we do not perform delta compression.
 In addition, we do not perform garbage collection of dangling objects.